pluralsight/guides/draft/java-and-j2ee/getting-started-with-the-java-platform-module-system/article.md

 Modularizing an application means decomposing it into multiple modules that work together.

 The important thing is that with modules, you have to explicitly *require* other modules your module depends on, and you have to *export* packages from your module to be used by other modules.
-This brings some benefits and solves a couple of problems.
+This brings some benefits and solves three problems.

 First of all, the direct consequence of the module system is that `public` no longer means everyone can access a type.
 If a class is marked as public, it can be public only within a module (if its package is not exported) or only to specific modules that require it.

 This promotes stronger encapsulation (the ability to hide parts of the code), which is good because we will no longer have access to internal (private) classes or private members (through reflection) that we are not supposed to use because they are likely to change between versions and break our code.

-Then we have the problem of classloaders.
+Then, we have the problem of classloaders.
 Traditionally, the Java Virtual Machine (JVM) has used classloaders to load classes specified in the classpath.

 But what happens if you forget to add a JAR or a class to the classpath and run your application?